East College Room 207

 Her teaching focuses on contemporary religious thought, especially feminist and liberation theologies, and religion and art, including contemporary fantasy literature, film, and popular culture.

 An exploration of the religious and mythological dimensions of traditional and modern fantasy literature.
 Our explorations will be guided by three interdependent themes: the nature of the divine, the nature of the human, and the nature of the moral life.

 RELG 390 Interpreting Religion

 An advanced introduction to some fundamental issues of theory and method in the academic study of religion.
 Selected religious phenomena will be examined using the perspectives such as those of the history of religions, psychology, sociology, anthropology, philology, philosophy, and theology.
 Emphasis will be placed upon methods of research and styles of writing in the study of religion.
-This course fulfills the WR graduation requirement.
+This course fulfills the WID graduation requirement.